-- Acceptable types of work include, but are not limited to: 2-D and 3-D design, drawing, painting, sculpture, performance, digital work, and inventions.
-All portfolios must be submitted electronically, so prepare high-quality digital scans or photographs of works where necessary.
+- Acceptable types of work include, but are not limited to: 2-D and 3-D design, drawing, painting, sculpture, performance, digital work, maker projects, and inventions.
+All portfolios must be submitted online, so prepare high-quality digital scans or photographs of works where necessary.
 See a full list of specifications and acceptable file types in SlideRoom.
 You should include as varied a range of projects as possible, while highlighting your strengths.

 - All applicants are encouraged to include examples of drawings.
 Drawings can be observational or created from the imagination, but they should not be drawn from a photo or other two-dimensional image.
 CAD drawings should not be included.

-- When uploading an image of each work, you'll be asked to provide a brief written description of each work.
+- When uploading an image of each work, you'll be asked to provide information and a brief written description of each work.
 The descriptions should be considered as part of the arc of the portfolio and, as such, thoughtfully composed.

 Architecture Portfolio FAQ